jarelllama/Scam-Blocklist/README.md

 ## Why the Hosts format is not supported

 Malicious domains often have [wildcard DNS records](https://developers.cloudflare.com/dns/manage-dns-records/reference/wildcard-dns-records/) that allow scammers to create large amounts of subdomain records.
 These subdomains are often random strings such as `longrandomstring.scam.com`.
-To find and collate individual subdomains would require much effort and inflate the blocklist size.
-Therefore, only formats supporting wildcard matching are generated.
+To find and collate individual subdomains would require much effort and would inflate the blocklist size.
+Therefore, only formats supporting wildcard matching are built.

 ## Dead domains

-Domains without A records are considered dead and are removed.
+Domains with no A records are considered dead and are removed.
 This check is done on a weekly basis.

 ## See also